 LMO: Finally, what is your silver lining to all of this?
 What has brought you joy during such a challenging time?

 AF: I’ve always wanted a puppy, but with work and the time commitment I’ve never been able to get one.
 So, I finally got a bulldog puppy that’s been the perfect addition to my family.
 And, of course, reconnecting and spending more time with immediate family and close friends.

-LMO will be sharing more of our virtual “coffee break” conversations with clients in the coming weeks – stay tuned!
+LMO will be sharing more of our “coffee break” conversations with clients – stay tuned!